meln1337/cgs-final-task/README.md

   - **triplet-loss/**: Contains notebook with training of Triplet model and produced model as file .pt
 - **config.py**: config file contains params dict with path of each model
 - **face-detection-and-alignment.ipynb**: first and second stages of the pipeline.
 Contains notebook in which I used MTCNN for face detection and alignment
+- **id-rate-and-pipeline.ipynb**: this notebook contains calculation of ID rate and combining of pipeline
 - **README.md**: Project documentation (this file)
 - **utils.py**: Python file contaning helper functions